-7.2 Police Services Board
+7.2 Police Service Board

-The Board has the authority to establish the objective and priorities of the Police Service.
-In accordance with subsection 41(2) of the Police Services Act, the Chief of Police is required to report to the Board and to obey its lawful orders and directions.
+Subsection 38 (2) of the CSPA provides that Board may establish policies respecting matters related to the police service or the provision of policing.
+Subsection 79 (3) of the CSPA provides, inter alia, Chief of Police of a Police Service maintained by a Police Service Board shall administer the Police Service and oversee its operation in accordance with the Board's policies and Strategic Plan, and comply with the lawful directions of the Board.
 The practical effect of these legislative authorities is that the Board determines overall policies, which would include various priorities and objectives and the Chief of Police selects the methods and means of attaining these goals.
 The Board also possesses the power to determine the Police Service budget by deciding the personnel, equipment and facilities that are required in order to provide adequate and effective policing services to the citizens within its jurisdiction.
 After having made this determination, the Board is required to submit its budgetary estimates to Regional Council for approval.